randy3k/R-Box/README.md

 ### Send Code to Terminals
 R-Box no longer ships with the "send code" functionality.
 R-Box will mainly focus on the R language development.
-The "send code" functionality is exported to [SendTextPlus](https://github.com/randy3k/SendTextPlus).
-You could choose the active program by the option `SendTextPlus: Choose Program` in command palette.
-If you are using [SendREPL](https://github.com/randy3k/SendREPL), the corresponding command is `SendREPL: Choose REPL Program`.
+The "send code" functionality is exported to [SendREPL](https://github.com/randy3k/SendREPL).
+You could choose the active program by the option `SendREPL: Choose REPL Program` in command palette.
+If you are using [SendTextPlus](https://github.com/randy3k/SendTextPlus), the corresponding command is `SendTextPlus: Choose Program`.

 ### License